 I hope this was interesting!
 Or even helpful, if you’ll be querying agents yourself someday.
 And if you will be, here are some more query tips from me.

-Have you added All Your Twisted Secrets on Goodreads?
-I would SO appreciate it if you did, especially if you love thrillers.
+Have you read All Your Twisted Secrets?
 It’s a locked room thriller where 6 teens have an hour to decide which of them to kill — otherwise they’ll all die.
-If you think you’d enjoy it, add it to your TBR list here:
+If you think you’d enjoy it, buy it here or add it to your TBR on Goodreads: